- 45 Hour Hold

 Procedures and Requirements Following Petitions for Reinstatement

-If the reinstatement committee in the college of the student’s major or the reinstatement committee based in the Tomás Rivera Center (for students without a declared major) approves the Petition for Reinstatement, the Office of Admissions will process the application for admission for the requested semester of enrollment.
+If the reinstatement committee in the student's assigned college approves the Petition for Reinstatement, the Office of Admissions will process the application for admission for the requested semester of enrollment.
 If the petition for reinstatement is disapproved, a student may not file another petition until the following semester.
-Appeal of a denial for reinstatement may be made to the Dean of University College within two weeks after notice of the denial is postmarked.
-The decision of the Dean of University College is final.
+Appeal of a denial for reinstatement may be made to the Vice Provost and Dean of University College within two weeks after notice of the denial is postmarked.
+The decision of the Vice Provost and Dean of University College is final.

 Advising for Reinstated Students

-Students are ultimately responsible for knowing and meeting degree requirements, for enrolling in appropriate courses to ensure orderly and timely completion of their degree programs, and for following the rules and policies of UTSA as found in the UTSA catalog, the current UTSA Information Bulletin, and online schedule of classes.
-Each advising center sees students concerning all matters of their academic status, such as progress toward degree completion, graduation status, academic probation, academic dismissal, and changing majors.
+Students are ultimately responsible for knowing and meeting degree requirements, for enrolling in appropriate courses to ensure orderly and timely completion of their degree programs, and for following the rules and policies of UTSA as found in the UTSA catalog, the current UTSA Information Bulletin , and online schedule of classes.
+Each academic advisor sees students assigned to them concerning all matters of their academic status, such as progress toward degree completion, graduation status, academic probation, academic dismissal, and changing majors.
 Students who are on academic probation who are reinstated after academic dismissal, or who have a Texas Success Initiative (TSI) deficiency are required to be advised and holds are placed on their registration records to ensure that the student meets with an advisor.
-Students may also be required to meet with an advisor to obtain approval to register for restricted courses.
+Students may also be required to meet with their assigned academic advisor to obtain approval to register for restricted courses.

 Degrees are awarded at the end of each Fall, Spring, and Summer semester.
 All degree requirements must be completed on or before the end of the term.
 Commencement ceremonies are held in December and May at the end of the Fall and Spring semesters.
 Students who graduate at the end of the Summer Semester may participate in either the May or the December commencement ceremony.